mmf2311/netflix-clone-trial/README.md

 This project is licensed under the MIT License.
 ```

-This README file and code structure

- include all the necessary details, including a detailed network architecture diagram, explanations, full code for each file, and a user experience overview document.
+This README file and code structure include all the necessary details, including a detailed network architecture diagram, explanations, full code for each file, and a user experience overview document.
 If you encounter any further issues or need additional adjustments, please let me know!

- testtest